AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoCatBoostClassifier()** GPU + CPU
 AutoCatBoostClassifier is an automated modeling function that runs a variety of steps.
 First, a stratified sampling (by the target variable) is done to create train and validation sets.
 Then, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
 Once the model is identified and built, several other outputs are generated: validation data with predictions, ROC plot, evaluation plot, evaluation metrics, variable importance, partial dependence calibration plots, partial dependence calibration box plots, and column names used in model fitting.
-You can download the catboost package using devtools, via: devtools::install_github('catboost/catboost', subdir = 'catboost/R-package')

 ##### **AutoXGBoostClassifier()** GPU + CPU
 AutoXGBoostClassifier is an automated XGBoost modeling framework with grid-tuning and model evaluation that runs a variety of steps.
 First, a stratified sampling (by the target variable) is done to create train and validation sets.
 Then, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
 Once the model is identified and built, several other outputs are generated: validation data with predictions, evaluation plot, evaluation boxplot, evaluation metrics, variable importance, partial dependence calibration plots, partial dependence calibration box plots, and column names used in model fitting.